 It won't pay to have another kid if you make more than \$200,000 (single) or \$400,000 (married).
 That's because dependent exemptions were eliminated AND you are phased-out (partially or fully) of the increased Child Tax Credit.

-Home equity loans are no longer deductible (unless used to buy/build/improve the home) so you may want to pay-it-off.
+Home equity lines of credit are no longer deductible so you may want to pay-it-off.

 If you have very high medical bills there may be a tax advantage from paying them all in 2018.